anshgoyalevil/wifiGOD/README.md

 This repo contains some bash automations to improve your wifi usage experience.

+There are 3 variations of the automations:
+- First is the automatic login automation
+- Second is solution to the error where login screen doesn't appear.
+- Third is the combination of both of the above two, i.e., it will automatically login to the wifi, after resolving the error.

-## Wifi Automatic Login Automation:
+## 1. Wifi Automatic Login Automation:

 - If you want to automatically login the Wifi JioNet@CollegeName without the need to open the login screen, and entering passwords, here's an ultimate script.